 If PREB considered them to be new contracts subject to Regulation 8815, as Eng.
-José Ortiz stated in its Official submittal of the new contracts, then they cannot be considered an assumption of an existing contract.
+José Ortiz stated in its official submittal of the new contracts, then they cannot be considered mere amendments to an existing contract.
 You cannot have it both ways, a new contract at PREB and the assumption of an existing contract at Court as PREPA is claiming.

 As such the Regulation 8815 presupposes a competitive open process, which is totally lacking in the current contractual process.
-There is no evidence in the record of PREB, of compliance with the detailed proceedings of Regulation 8815 if it applies as PREB and PREPA claim.

-Twelve: Where is the evidence of the impact of these contracts on renewable energy development which is the main mandate of Law 17?
+Ten: Where is the evidence of the impact of these contracts on renewable energy development which is the main mandate of Law 17?
 All we have is self-serving conclusory statements by Mr. Fernando Padilla.
-Truth is, today we are not closer, nor moving toward with renewable energy.
+Truth is, today we are not closer, nor moving forward with renewable energy.
 The opposite, we have gas centered, gas favored developments in PREPA.
 Nothing has changed.